fetc90/palm-tree/APPROACH.md

 * Tried importing Unity project to Android Studio but no frameworks detected.
 Maybe I need to create an Android project from scratch.
 * Need to add Android SDK to Unity via preferences.
 Huawei P20 Pro uses the Android platform 8.1 (Oreo), upgradable to 9.0 (Pie).
 Installing Oreo via Android Studio preferences.
 * Found this in Unity Hub!
 More installing...

 ![AndroidSDK](images/AndroidSDK.png)

+25 mins || Done
+* Tried to build and run Android app but device not found though phone is plugged in.
+Need to enable USB debugging somehow.
+* Need to go to developer mode on mobile phone: Settings > About phone > Build Mode (tape 7 times) - `You are now a developer!`.
+* Build seems to have initially worked but then has frozen on `Buidling Gradle project`